Sources Sought Announcement - Generators - Pavement & Maintenance Facility, Grand Forks AFB, ND

 Buyer not available

-The Department of Defense, specifically the Department of the Army through the W2SN Endist Alaska office, is soliciting proposals for the replacement of generators at the Eielson Air Force Base in Alaska.
-The project involves the design and replacement of four existing 1,500 KW standby generators and associated electrical equipment that supply primary power to the base's power plant, along with necessary inspections and reports on the bulk fuel storage tanks.
-This procurement is critical for ensuring reliable power supply and operational efficiency at the base, with a focus on maintaining safety and functionality of the fuel storage systems.
-Interested contractors must note that this opportunity is an 8(a) set-aside, with a size standard of $45 million, and should contact Mark Corn at mark.r.corn@usace.army.mil or call 907-753-2817 for further details.
+The Department of Defense, specifically the Department of the Army through the W2SN Endist Alaska office, is soliciting proposals for the replacement of generators at the Central Heating and Power Plant (CHPP) located at Eielson Air Force Base, Alaska.
+The project involves the design and replacement of four existing 1,500 KW standby generators and associated electrical equipment, which are critical for providing primary power to the facility.
+Additionally, the procurement includes inspecting two bulk fuel storage tanks and replacing non-functional fuel gauge equipment, as well as updating signage for the generators and tanks.
+This opportunity is set aside for 8(a) competitive bidding, with a size standard of $45 million, and interested contractors can contact Mark Corn at mark.r.corn@usace.army.mil or by phone at 907-753-2817 for further details.

 Buyer not available